 Meanwhile, take some of the advice on my list above to make the transition go more smoothly!

-However, for those of you who are embarking on the huge life change of becoming parents for the very first time, I think this list is that much more important for you to think about — and hopefully take action on!
+However, for those of you who are embarking on the huge life-change journey called Parenthood, I think this list is THAT much more important for you to think about — and hopefully take action on!